ashkan-khadiri/NikeStore/README.md

 It uses the following technologies:
 * MVVM + Clean Architecture pattern for clean, scalable, and maintainable architecture
 * RxJava for asynchronous programming
-* Room for save data in loacal
+* Room for save data in local
 * Koin for dependency injection
 * Retrofit for making API requests
 * Fresco for image loading and caching